 Bringing a new dog home is an exciting time, but it gets a bit more complicated if you have other pets already living in your home.
 Many pet owners don’t realize the importance of learning how to introduce dogs to your other pets.

 Introducing the new dog to your resident dogs in the proper way gives each dog time to adjust at their own pace.
-It helps the dogs accept each other and enjoy each other much faster than if you rush the introductions.
+It helps the dogs accept each other and enjoy each other much faster than if you introduce a new dog too quickly.

 Rushing introductions, or doing them incorrectly, could create tensions that make your life miserable the first few months, or make the dogs unable to adjust and get along with each other – permanently.